Metridia longa: Life history and reproduction

 At least in Balsfjorden, M. longa breeds from early to mid-May.
 It uses recently ingested food to complete and release the eggs, but it likely uses stored lipids in oogenesis.
 It has an average clutch size of about 33 eggs, not accounting for cannibalism.
 These eggs hatch with about 51% success after their 24-hour incubation period.
 Stage I through V copepodites then develop during the summer.
 Stages I through III are usually found below about 130 m during the day, and generally do not migrate.
 In Arctic waters, it is typically found closer to the surface.
 Also, in Balsfjorden, copepodite stages I through III were found to occur mostly in the top 50 m of the fjord.
 Copepodite stages IV through to the adult stage are migratory, moving from the deeper waters it inhabits during the day to shallower waters at night to feed.
 This is hypothesized to be because it could reduce the chance of predation, as predators relying on sight would find it harder to detect their prey in the dark.
 This is further supported by the fact that it spends more time at the surface during the winter, when the nights are longer.
 It is likely active during this winter season.
 It also uses stored lipids to develop its gonads when it is overwintering.

 Feeding

-M. longa is an omnivorous filter-feeder.
+Metridia longa is an omnivorous filter-feeder.
 It cannibalizes its eggs, with a 2008 study finding it removed 38% of its eggs when food was abundant, until chlorophyll a concentrations reached below 50 mg per 1 m2, when it started to remove an increasing amount of eggs, with a maximum of 85% of eggs removed.
 It has been suggested that it uses omnivory during the winter to supplement its metabolic needs and its gonad development.